EMIR

 Introduction

-NOTE THAT THERE ARE PENDING CHANGES TO EU EMIR THAT ARE NOT REFLECTED ON THIS PAGE AS THE LEGISLATION IS NOT YET FINALISED.
+NOTE THAT THERE ARE PENDING CHANGES TO EU EMIR THAT ARE NOT REFLECTED ON THIS PAGE AS THE LEGISLATION IS NOT YET IN FORCE.
 PLEASE CONTACT US IF YOU WOULD LIKE MORE INFORMATION.

 The European Market Infrastructure Regulation ( EU EMIR) sets out requirements for: